• Skip to primary navigation

 Italian Sunday dinner

-An Italian Sunday dinner "il pranzo della domenica" is the occasion for family bonding and celebration.
+A traditional Italian Sunday dinner, "il pranzo della domenica" is an opportunity for family bonding and celebration.
+A traditional meal structures with different courses.
 There is no need for a special occasion, it happens every Sunday.
-The family gets together for lunch right after Sunday Mass: 6 Italian meal courses and the whole family is involved in the preparation and hard work in one way or another.
-In Italy, Sunday dinner is much more elaborate than the Italian-American households' Sunday sauce.
+The family gets together for lunch right after Sunday Mass: 6 Italian meal courses, and the whole family is involved in the preparation and hard work in one way or another.
+In Italy, the Sunday meal is much more elaborate than the Italian-American households' Sunday sauce.

 Italian Sunday dinner photo collection